jprester/kript-mind/README.md

 1. npm install
 2. npm start

+#### Author
+Janko Prester - contact me at janko.prester@gmail.com

 #### Technical information
-The project was made with React.
-It uses coinapi.io to get the data.
+App UI was made with React while the logic was made with simple JS.
+It uses coinapi.io to get the crypto data and string-similarity node package to for processing strings.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).